 - (a) Generally.
 Discovery in administrative proceedings before the Commission is governed by this Section. - (b) Authority of the Administrative Law Judge.
-The Any party may commence with discovery methods such as depositions, issuance of subpoenas and requests for production, prior to or after invoking the jurisdiction of the Administrative Law Judge.
-Discovery disputes may be resolved by filing a CC-Form-13 requesting a prehearing conference.
-Administrative Law Judge, upon the judge's own motion or on the motion of either party, may permit or perform such discovery or other appropriate action as the judge decides is appropriate in the circumstances, taking into account the needs of the parties to the proceeding and other affected persons and the desirability of making the proceeding fair, expeditious, and cost-effective.
+The Administrative Law Judge, upon the judge's own motion or on the motion of either party, may permit or perform such discovery or other appropriate action as the judge decides is appropriate in the circumstances, taking into account the needs of the parties to the proceeding and other affected persons and the desirability of making the proceeding fair, expeditious, and cost-effective.
 If discovery is permitted or performed, the Administrative Law Judge may order a party to the proceeding to comply with the judge's discovery-related orders, issue subpoenas for the attendance of a witness and for the production of records and other evidence at a discovery proceeding, including a deposition, and take action against a noncomplying party as appropriate and consistent with 85A O.S. § 73(B) and 85A O.S. § 83(B). - (c) Protective orders.
 The Commission may issue a protective order to prevent the disclosure of privileged information, confidential information, trade secrets, and other information protected from disclosure to the extent a court could if the controversy were the subject of a civil action in this state, including any orders with respect to subpoenas and attendance of a witness as may be appropriate for the protection of persons, including an order quashing a subpoena, excusing attendance of witnesses, or limiting documents to be produced. - (d) Subpoenas; costs; fees; service.
-When a witness is required to appear or to produce documentary evidence, a subpoena shall be issued by an attorney authorized to practice law in Oklahoma or under the seal of the Clerk of the Commission.
-The party requesting the subpoena under the seal of the Commission shall fill it in before issuance.
+When a witness is required to appear or to produce documentary evidence, a subpoena shall be issued under the seal of the Clerk of the Commission.
+The party requesting the subpoena shall fill it in before issuance.
 The subpoena may be served by certified mail with return receipt requested or it may be hand delivered.
 The party requesting the subpoena shall bear the cost of serving it.
 Except as otherwise provided by law or this Title for physician testimony, fees of a nonparty witness who is subpoenaed to appear before the Commission shall be the same as those allowed to witnesses appearing before the district courts of this state.
-Party witnesses are not entitled to witness fees.

-- (e) Completion of discovery by the employer or insurance carrier in contested claims.
-Pursuant to 85A O.S. § 111, if the compensability of a claim is contested, the employer or insurance carrier shall complete and secure a medical evaluation of the claimant within sixty (60) days of the filing of a claim for compensation pursuant to 810:10-5-2. - (f) Filing Discovery.
-No depositions, interrogatories, interrogatory answers, requests for production of documents and things, requests for admissions, or responses thereto, shall be filed with the Commission, except as ordered by the assigned Administrative Law Judge.
+Party witnesses are not entitled to witness fees. - (e) Completion of discovery by the employer or insurance carrier in contested claims.
+Pursuant to 85A O.S. § 111, if the compensability of a claim is contested, the employer or insurance carrier shall complete and secure a medical evaluation of the claimant within sixty (60) days of the filing of a claim for compensation pursuant to 810:10-5-2.